Skip to main content

 • an EU candidate and or potential candidate country (possible future EU member countries)

-Albania, Bosnia and Herzegovina, Georgia, Kosovo (this designation is without prejudice to positions on status and is in line with UNSCR 1244/1999 and the ICJ Opinion on the Kosovo declaration of independence), Moldova, Montenegro, North Macedonia, Serbia, Türkiye, Ukraine.
+Albania, Bosnia and Herzegovina, Georgia, Kosovo (this designation is without prejudice to positions on status and is in line with UNSCR 1244/1999 and the International Court of Justice's opinion on the Kosovo declaration of independence), Moldova, Montenegro, North Macedonia, Serbia, Türkiye, Ukraine.

 • a European neighbourhood policy (ENP) country